 3-Steps To Become a Registered Nurse in 2022 (RN)

 Making the decision to join the ranks of healthcare’s foot soldiers as a registered nurse (RN) can feel like a big undertaking.
 We want to help!
 Browse our Guides for everything you ever wanted to know, and probably more, about how to become an RN.

 Click here to learn more about what an RN does and to find out if this career is a good fit for you.

 Nurses are the foot soldiers of the healthcare system.
 They are the gateway between patients and physicians and are the voice for those who cannot advocate for themselves.
 Nurses hold the power to make or break a patient's day and can bring happiness into a situation where it seems only sadness will prevail.
 Being a nurse is a huge responsibility but with that comes huge rewards and personal satisfaction in helping someone who is in need and can not help themselves.
 Many begin the process with entry-level nursing options but aspire to continue their education and climb the ranks within the nursing field.

 Start with local schools and compare accreditation, NCLEX-RN “pass rates,” course syllabi, cost, waitlists, and length of the program.
 The program you choose should be properly accredited for many reasons, have average or better NCLEX-RN “pass rates,” and fit into your own personal decisions about cost, length, and location.
 One must also consider the entrance examination process which makes passing the TEAS test a mandatory prerequisite for entry into nursing school.
 We provide an abundance of information on these issues!

-We can help you find your way through the education process and beyond and help you keep looking forward to the day when you can call yourself "Registered Nurse!"
+We can help you find your way through the education process and beyond and help you keep looking forward to the day when you can call yourself a "Registered Nurse!"

 Compare RN Program Accreditation